Callisto (moon): Habitability

-It is speculated that there could be life in Callisto's subsurface ocean.
-Like Europa and Ganymede, as well as Saturn's moons Enceladus, Dione and Titan and Neptune's moon Triton, a possible subsurface ocean might be composed of salt water.
+Similarly to Jupiter's moons Europa and Ganymede; Saturn's moons Enceladus, Dione and Titan; and Neptune's moon Triton, Callisto's potential subsurface ocean might be composed of salt water.

-It is possible that halophiles could thrive in the ocean.
+As with Europa and Ganymede, the idea has been raised that habitable conditions and even extraterrestrial microbial life may exist in the ocean, specifically halophiles.

-As with Europa and Ganymede, the idea has been raised that habitable conditions and even extraterrestrial microbial life may exist in the salty ocean under the Callistoan surface.
 However, the environmental conditions necessary for life appear to be less favorable on Callisto than on Europa.
-The principal reasons are the lack of contact with rocky material and the lower heat flux from the interior of Callisto.
+The principal reasons are the lack of contact with rocky material and the lower heat flux from the planet's interior.
 Callisto's ocean is heated only by radioactive decay, while Europa's is also heated by tidal energy, as it is much closer to Jupiter.
 It is thought that of all of Jupiter's moons, Europa has the greatest chance of supporting microbial life.

 Exploration

-Pre spaceflight
+Pre-spaceflight

 Lighter composition was suggested in 1923 by Harold Jeffreys, by Gustav Tammann in 1931, and in 1951 Jeffreys suggested water.